Archives: Encyclopedia

 Cross-Site Scripting

 What is Cross-Site Scripting Cross-site scripting (XSS) is a client-side code injection attack.
-The web security vulnerability allows an attacker to compromise the interactions that
+The web security vulnerability allows an attacker to compromise the interactions that users have with a vulnerable application.
+In XSS attacks, a hacker executes malicious scripts in

 Read More »